Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 ## Plugin Output

 * Print a short concise message in the first line within the first 80 chars if possible.
-* Use multi-line output for details, with important output in the first line.
+* Use multi-line output for details (`msg_body`), with the most important output in the first line (`msg_header`).
-* Don't print "OK", "WARN", "CRIT".
+* Don't print "OK".
+* Print "(WARN)" or "(CRIT)" for clarification next to a specific item.
-* Give a help text to solve the problem.
+* If possible give a help text to solve the problem.
 * Multiple items checked, and ...
   - ... everything ok?
-Print "Everything is ok." in the first line, and optional the items and their data attached in multiple lines.
+Print "Everything is ok." or the most important output in the first line, and optional the items and their data attached in multiple lines.
   - ... there are warnings or errors?
-Print "There are warnings." or "There are errors.", and optional the items and their data attached in multiple lines.
+Print "There are warnings." or "There are errors." or the most important output in the first line, and optional the items and their data attached in multiple lines.
-* Output short "Units of Measurements" without white spaces:
+* Use short "Units of Measurements" without white spaces:
   * Percentage: 93.2%
   * Bytes: 7B, 3.4K, M, G, T
   * Temperatures: 7.3C, 45F
   * Network: "Rx/s", "Tx/s", 17.4Mbps (Megabit per Second)
-  * I/O: 220.4MB/s (Megabyte per Second)
+  * I/O and Throughput: 220.4MB/s (Megabyte per Second)
-  * Read/Write: "R/s", "W/s"
+  * Read/Write: "R/s", "W/s", "IO/s"
-* Use ISO format for datetime ("yyyy-mm-dd hh:mm:ss")
+* Use ISO format for date or datetime ("yyyy-mm-dd", "yyyy-mm-dd hh:mm:ss")
-* Print human readable datetimes ("Up 3d 4h", "2019-12-31 23:59:59", "1.5s")
+* Print human readable datetimes and time periods ("Up 3d 4h", "2019-12-31 23:59:59", "1.5s")

 ## Plugin Perfdata